 Even if you don’t have a car right now, maintaining your insurance coverage could help you maintain your long-term customer status so you can still qualify for deals and discounts.
 It also saves the hassle of explaining why you were without insurance.

-Business Owners With Employees Who Regularly Drive Their Personal Vehicles for Work-Related Purposes
+5. Business Owners with Employees Who Regularly Drive Their Personal Vehicles for Work-Related Purposes

 It’s unlikely, but if one of your employees gets into an accident with their personal vehicle while doing a work-related task, your company could be at fault for the damages.
 This can include anything from picking up lunch for the office to running a corporate errand.